 • Reports lab results to employers (as defined by rules and regulations)

-The MRO is the single most important function in the drug testing management process. and he/she communicates with and integrates all of the other components.
+The MRO is the single most important function in the drug testing management process, and as they communicate with and integrate all of the other components.

 Though all federal testing requires medical review officer interpretation, non-regulated testing allows the employer to determine whether or not to attach this service to their drug testing program.
 It is important to remember that without this service, employers may face some liability when determining the legitimacy of a positive laboratory result.

-MRO and Lab Policy – Due to human handling, S1 Safety 1st cannot be responsible for spilled or damaged urine while at the lab.
-All disagreements with the lab and/or MRO must be dealth with that specificlab and/or MRO.
-S1 Safety 1st is not responsible for any misdoing with Labs and MROs.
+MRO and Lab Policy – Due to human handling, S1-Safety 1st cannot be responsible for spilled or damaged urine while at the lab.
+All disagreements with the lab and/or MRO must be dealt with that specific lab and/or MRO.
+S1-Safety 1st is not responsible for any misdoing with Labs and MROs.